-As described in Note 1, the financial statements of the System present only the pension trust funds of the State of Rhode Island and Providence Plantations (the State) and do not purport to, and do not present fairly the financial position of the State, as of June 30, 2019 and the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As described in Note 1, the financial statements of the System present only the pension trust funds of the State of Rhode Island and Providence Plantations (the State) and do not purport to, and do not present fairly the financial position of the State, as of June 30, 2020 and the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-As described in Note 5, the fair values of certain investments (hedge funds, private equity, real estate, certain infrastructure, and the crisis protection class - trend following investments) representing 28% of assets within the pooled investment trust, have been estimated by management in the absence of readily determinable fair values.
+As described in Note 5, the fair values of certain investments (hedge funds, private equity, real estate, private infrastructure, crisis protection class - trend following investments, and emerging markets debt - collective unit trust) representing 32.8% of assets within the pooled investment trust, have been estimated by management in the absence of readily determinable fair values.
 Management's estimates are based on information provided by the fund managers or general partners.

-As described in Note 8, the plan fiduciary net position for the RIJRFT plan represents only 4.7% of the total pension liability of that plan at the June 30, 2019 measurement date.
+As described in Note 8, the fiduciary net position for the RIJRFT plan represents only 5.0% of the total pension liability of that plan at the June 30, 2020 measurement date.
 Employer contributions were significantly less than actuarially determined amounts.
 Additional employer contributions will be required to provide benefits to plan members.